Skip to main content

 The Science of Presence

-A research-based resource for museum and science centre professionals, synthesising three decades of peer-reviewed research on presence and its relationship to measurable learning outcomes.
+A synthesis of three decades of peer-reviewed research on presence, and its measurable relationship to learning outcomes in museum and informal learning contexts.

 The Evidence Is Here

-Museums and science centres are investing heavily in immersive experiences — but when boards, funders, and granting agencies ask does this actually work?, professionals need more than anecdotal enthusiasm.
+Museums and science centers are investing heavily in immersive experiences, but when boards, funders, and granting agencies ask does this actually work?, professionals need more than anecdotal enthusiasm.
 They need evidence.

-This white paper synthesises three decades of peer-reviewed research on presence — the psychological state of feeling genuinely there inside a mediated environment — and its relationship to measurable learning outcomes.
+This white paper synthesizes three decades of peer-reviewed research on presence (the psychological state of feeling genuinely there inside a mediated environment) and its relationship to measurable learning outcomes.
 The evidence base includes foundational papers cited thousands of times, more than ten meta-analyses with quantifiable effect sizes, a dominant theoretical model published in a top-tier education journal, six validated measurement instruments, and a growing body of research conducted in museum and informal learning settings.

 Presence is not a silver bullet; it is a catalyst.
 When paired with intentional design, it activates the same learning mechanisms that constructivism, experiential learning theory, and embodied cognition have long predicted.